 Responsible Media Forum

 The Responsible Media Forum is a partnership between leading global media companies.
 The forum collaborates on sustainability issues, identifying and acting on social and environmental challenges facing the sector.

 In 2016, MTG’s ESL helped found the World Esports Association (WESA).
 Based on similar traditional sports associations, WESA aims to further professionalise esports by introducing elements of player representation, standardised regulations and revenue shares for teams.

-WorldDAB is a global industry forum aiming to facilitate the adoption and implementation of broadcast digital radio based on DAB/DAB+ standards.
+WorldDAB is a global industry forum aiming to facilitate the adoption and implementation of digital radio based on DAB/DAB+ standards.

 Our stakeholder engagement

 MTG’s stakeholders are selected through stakeholder mapping.
 We identify them through looking at MTG’s business and corporate responsibility strategy and evaluate their impact.
 The stakeholders include all the people and organisations that may be affected by our business and those that affect us as a company.
 Their input guides us in the right direction and they are vital to our success.